Head into your first year prepared and confident by making sure that you have the essential items on this list of new teacher must haves.

 That’s where this list comes in.

-Not only are these new teacher must haves affordable, they’re easily accessible and many of the items endure a significant amount of time.
+Not only are these new teacher must have supplies affordable, they’re easily accessible and many of the items endure a significant amount of time.

-So get a hold of these essential new teacher must haves (most can be found on Amazon).
+So get a hold of these new teacher classroom must haves (most can be found on Amazon).

 Wondering what to buy a first year teacher?
 Here’s a list of what materials a teacher should have.